How to Clean Heat Press Machine Step by Step Guide For Beginner

 2. Removal of an Accidental Upside-Down Paper

-If you accidentally place the wrong side of the transfer paper (or vinyl) that stick with a heat press heating element or platen.
+If you accidentally place the wrong side of the transfer paper (or vinyl) that sticks with a heat press heating element or platen.
 In this situation, switch off the machine and take a pair of tweezers or a plastic spatula.

 Safely remove the paper and clean its surface with a cloth before the plate cools down.
 Once it cools down, eliminating paper is tricky and may leave a stain on the plate that may affect your next pressing results.